SamG101-Developer/GenEx/README.md

 ## Todo

 More algorithms, views and actions need to be implemented.
-The library is still in its early stages.
+The library is still in its early stages. `views::chunk` is also broken.